-Brokered Natural Gas, Marketing and Other

-We realize brokered margins as a result of buying natural gas or NGLs utilizing separate purchase transactions, generally with separate counterparties, and subsequently selling that natural gas or NGLs under our existing contracts to fill our contract commitments or use existing infrastructure contracts to economically fulfill available capacity.
+Brokered Natural Gas, Marketing and Other.
+We realize brokered margins as a result of buying natural gas or NGLs utilizing separate purchase transactions, generally with separate counterparties, and subsequently selling that natural gas or NGLs under our existing contracts to fill our contract commitments or use existing infrastructure contracts to economically utilize available capacity.
 In these arrangements, we take control of the natural gas purchased prior to delivery of that gas under our existing gas contracts with a separate counterparty.
 Revenues and expenses related to brokering natural gas are reported gross as part of revenues and expenses in accordance with applicable accounting standards.
 Proceeds generated from the sale of excess firm transportation to third parties is also included here when we are determined to no longer be the primary obligor of such arrangement.
-Our net brokered margin was a loss of \$14.2 million in 2020 compared to a loss of \$14.2 million in 2019 and a loss of \$16.3 million in 2018.
+Our net brokered margin was income of \$1.1 million in 2021 compared to a loss of \$14.2 million in both 2020 and 2019.